HelloVNProject/HelloVN/README.md

 The game is developed using the Godot Engine and is currently in development.
 If you're interested, feel free to follow this project.

-The first public version of the game is expected to be released in August 2023.
-Stay tuned.
+The first public version of the game is already released, go to release page and download freely!

-Thank you for your patience and understanding. :)
+Thank you for your play! :3

 ![Game Menu][game-menu]
 ![Game Extra Sam][game-extra-sam]